 As a veteran cashier, I strongly suggest buying extra ingredients.
 I can’t tell you how many times people would come to my check-out line twice in one day to get another thing of butter, another dozen eggs, or another frozen pie crust.

 Because these types of things aren’t exclusive to Thanksgiving, it won’t hurt to have extras in your fridge — they might even be useful for repurposing all those leftovers.

 Some stores offer specialized Thanksgiving services.
 For example, Rick, a team leader at a Whole Foods, pointed out their Holiday Table promotion, which runs from November 1 through the end of December.
 Customers can reserve turkeys, desserts, and prepared meals online to pick up in the store — perfect if you’re in a time crunch, only know how to use your oven to reheat pizza, or just hate the grocery store.

 To avoid long lines, the best time to schedule your grocery pick-up is late morning — duck out from work if you can, or take Tuesday or Wednesday morning off to tackle some Thanksgiving prep.

 5. Skip the supermarket when you can.

 Hector, one of my former co-workers, offered up this great tip: If you need ice or soft drinks, swing by a gas station or pharmacy — you won’t waste time wandering through a giant supermarket, and there probably won’t be a crowd.

-Whether it's your first time hosting Thanksgiving dinner or you're an old pro, grocery shopping doesn't have to be so horrendous.
-Just don't forget the green beans!
+Whether it’s your first time hosting Thanksgiving dinner or you’re an old pro, grocery shopping doesn’t have to be so horrendous.
+What are your tips for shopping for the holiday?